stsievert/swix/README.md

 ## Features to be added
 * indexing. `x[0..3] = 1, x[0, 0..3] = 2, x[0..2] = array(4,9)` etc
-* Accelerate Framework integration (bare bones figured out)
+* Accelerate Framework integration.
+The bares bones are figured out and I just need to do the grunt work.
-* better complex number integration
+* better complex number integration.
+Currently, `fft(x)` returns two separate vectors.
+Is there a way to combine the real and imaginary parts?
 * better 2D matrix implementation.
 An array of arrays or a class that uses `matrix[row*width + column]`?